nfrancois/serial_port/Readme.md

 #SerialPort

-SerialPort is a Dart Api to provide access for reading and reading with serial port.
+SerialPort is a Dart Api to provide access read and write access to serial port.

 Inspiration come from [node-serialport](https://github.com/voodootikigod/node-serialport).